Seneca-ICTOER/software-testing/docs/E-SDLC/Testing-in-SDLC-2.md

 ### Incremental Development

 Incremental development is a technique that builds software in pieces.
-The first piece is the architectural skeleton of the system. this would be the backbone of the system that really has little functionality on its own but allows all of the prime components to communicate with one another and it allows them to be built separately and plugged in as they are completed.
-This is a very successful technique because it breaks the software down into much smaller pieces that need to be implemented.
-Further, as each component is fitted into the architectural backbone it can then be tested.
+The first piece is the architectural skeleton of the system. this would be the backbone of the system that has little functionality on its own but allows the prime components to communicate with one another and it allows them to be built separately and plugged in as they are completed.
+This is a very successful technique because it breaks the software into much smaller pieces that need to be implemented.
+Further, as each component is fitted into the architectural backbone, it can be tested.

-During incremental development the test team will be working to design new tasks for the software as it is completed.
+During incremental development the test team will be working to design new tests for the software as it is completed.
 These could be unit tests for the low level components as well as integration tests to determine whether the new software components have been integrated with the rest of the system correctly.
-As user interface components are added in, then there could be manual testing to ensure that the user interface does perform as required.
+As user interface components are added in, there could be manual testing to ensure that the user interface does perform as required.
 Incremental development also implies incremental test development and testing.
-This type of development allows the development team to work hand in hand with the quality assurance team.
+This type of development allows the development team to work hand-in-hand with the quality assurance team.

 ### Continuous Integration

 Continuous integration is a process for developing software where all the software is stored in a central repository.
 A repository is usually a network-based storage area that not only stores the software as it is checked in, but versions software by storing all the previous versions.
 This makes it easy to back out a change in case a mistake is made by simply going back to a previous version of a software.

 Since software is developed by a large team, it is important to ensure that the software in the repository that everyone checks out to add their own modifications to should be as clean as possible.
-If bugs get into the code in the repository, than other developers will check out that code and add onto it.
+If bugs get into the code in the repository, than other developers will build upon these bugs.
 This can cause days or even weeks of work to have to be discarded.
-To prevent the introduction of bugs into the repository, a rigorous test suite is run on all modifications done by every developer before it is checked into the repository.
+To prevent the introduction of bugs into the repository, a rigorous test suite is run on modifications done by every developer before it is checked into the repository.
 Software can be checked into the repository only after it has passed all of the tests.

 This testing process can take a considerable amount of time and developers often finish a new feature at the end of the day and then run the test suite as they leave work for the day and let it run during the evening.
 This allows the developer to not waste time waiting for the test suite to finish running.
 In large software projects, it is not unusual for the test suite to take two to three hours to run.